frosxt/light/README.md

 [commits-url]: https://github.com/frosxt/commits/master
 # SparkCommons

 A library designed to help develop spigot plugins and eliminate redudant code within a project, and across projects.
 Aims to speed up the development of new projects by removing repetition.
-Designed to be optimised and be as minimal as possible on performance.
+Designed to be optimised and  as minimal as possible on performance.
+Supports minecraft versions from 1.8 to the latest.

 ### Built with
 * ![Java][Java]